walterxie/MEP-tutorial/README.md

 The heights of earlier samples should always be higher than those later samples.

+## Model

-## Setting the substitution model
+### Setting the substitution model

 We will use the HKY model with empirical base frequencies for all three partitions.
 To do this first link the site partitions and then choose `HKY` and `Empirical` from the `Subst Model` and `Frequencies` drop-boxes.
 Also check the estimate box for the `Mutation Rate`, which will finally trigger to check the `Fix mean mutation rate` box.